slachiewicz/docker-overpass-api/README.md

 This is a containerized overpass API!

-All you need to do is put the desired osm.bz2 in srv/overpass-api/import and then run:
+All you need to do is run:

-docker-compose build overpass-api; docker-compose up -d overpass-api; docker ps -a (to get the port number)
+ docker build --build-arg DOWNLOAD_URL=http://download.geofabrik.de/north-america/greenland-latest.osm.bz2 .

+to build the image.
+If you do not specifiy a DOWNLOAD_URL, it will download the planet.osm.bz2 by default

 This way, it can be deployed anywhere, and you're able to load balance across multiple instances